 - 3% on dining at restaurants, including takeout and eligible delivery services

 - 1.5% on all other purchases

 And since you can purchase many gift cards at drug stores, that can theoretically allow you to earn 3 points per dollar spent at many other retailers.

 Apply Here: Chase Freedom Unlimited

 Increased welcome offer for new applicants

-The Chase Freedom Unlimited has been around for a few years now and is definitely one of the more popular credit cards within the Chase Ultimate Rewards family.
-With this card, you typically earn 1.5x points on every single purchase, however, they just changed up their welcome offer to really incentivize those who spend a decent amount on groceries.
+If you do not yet have this card, you can also take advantage of the recently announced welcome offer which will allow you to earn even more points — especially those who spend a decent amount on groceries.
 Their newly launched offer includes a $200 sign-up bonus after spending $500 on purchases in the first three months, plus 5% cash back (5x points) on grocery store purchases within the first year, capped at $12,000 spend.